For the complete documentation index, see llms.txt. This page is also available as Markdown.

 • Blue = product is not in the test you are currently previewing

-4. Tag all prices - Add query selectors to the correct section (compare at price for strikethrough prices, price for regular prices, etc.) for all prices on your site, except for products added to your cart or your checkout page
+4. Tag all prices: Add query selectors to the correct section (compare-at price for strikethrough prices, Price for actual prices, etc.) for all price elements on your site.

-1. The type of selector - see more below for what each type is for.
-2. Enable selector mode - clicking this button will allow you click on your prices on your site and automatically add a new selector.
-3. Query selectors that have been added.
-4. Delete a query selector.
-5. Simplify a selector - use this function if the selector added was too specific.
-6. Add a query selector manually.
-7. Auto add all price selectors on your site using AI.
+1. This label shows the category of selector, e.g. price, compare-at, etc. 2.
+Enable selector mode: clicking this button will allow you click on your prices on your site and automatically add a new selector.
+3. Query selectors that have been added 4.
+Delete a query selector 5.
+Simplify a selector: use this function if the selector added was too specific 6.
+Add a selector manually 7.
+Auto-add all price selectors on your site using AI

 A few places to keep in mind as you tag all of the prices elements in your store include: